AlShalabi93/Gunsel/README.md

 # User Documentation:
-Getting Started
+After cloning
-Starting by applying "Node indexjs.js" in the terminal ( inside of Shalabinote folder) using the brwoser URL http://localhost:4000/
+Starting by applying "Cd Shalabinote" --> "npm install" --> "node indexjs.js" in the terminal using the brwoser URL http://localhost:4000/